Proud of our past, ready for our future.

 5. Percentage based local procurement of local materials

 At Hi Neighbour we like to say we are proud of our past and ready for our future.
 We are working for a healthy future, where our region can utilise its highly skilled workforce with deep history in heavy industry.
-It is my hope we can continue to be a region that powers a nation, pours the steel of tomorrow, that exports energy across the seas; but this time using low carbon technology that safeguards our children's future.
+It is my hope we can continue to be a region that powers a nation, pours the steel of tomorrow, that exports energy across the seas; but this time using clean energy that safeguards our children's future..

 From the coal coast to the clean coast, what a journey that will be!